-The INVIMA registration is valid for 10 years, but only for the applicant (exporter or importer) and the specified manufacturer.
+The INVIMA registration is only for the applicant (exporter or importer) and the specified manufacturer.
 Whenever the U.S. exporter wants to change its Colombian importer, there are two approaches:

 - 1. If the U.S. exporter is the applicant for the INVIMA registration, he must submit an application for registration modification to INVIMA; - 2.
 If the Colombian importer is the applicant, the U.S. exporter must initiate a new registration process, specifying the new importer(s).
-Afterwards, the U.S. exporter may change the importer(s) whenever necessary.
+Afterwards, the US exporter may change the importer(s) whenever necessary.
 It is recommended that the U.S. exporter conduct the registration process and changes through a legal representative in Colombia.